OskarSzafer/open-cli-copilot/README.md

 - [x] Improve handling of special characters in buffer
 - [ ] Resolve conflicts with the zsh history widget
 - [ ] Integrate with open-source LLMs using Hugging Face Transformers

+## Acknowledgements

+Thanks to all contributors for their help in making open-cli-copilot better!

+Your contributions are greatly appreciated! 🙌

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.